The Ballad of Tam Lin

 "Can't say ma'am," said the driver.
 "It's like the wheels just don't want to turn."

-"Don't give me that," said Lady Astrid.
-"Wheels turn, it's what they do.
+"Wheels turn; it’s what they do.
 Why should we stop for no reason?"

+"Reason is overrated," said a voice.
 Lady Astrid screamed.
-There was a man in her carriage now, a very young, very handsome, very well-dressed man, sitting with his legs crossed and a drawn rapier dangling in one hand.
-He sprawled out on the red velvet cushions of the coach, his free hand tracing the grain in the black walnut paneling.
+There was a man in her carriage, a very young, very handsome, very well-dressed man, with his legs crossed and a rapier dangling in one hand.

 "How did you get in here?" she said.

-She held it to her chest.
-"But it's my wedding ring!
-It's the symbol of my eternal fidelity and trust in my beloved husband!"
+She held the ring to her chest.
+"But it's the symbol of my eternal fidelity and trust in my beloved husband!"

-"Yes, which is why I really don't think it's appropriate for you to still be wearing it."
+"Which is why I think it’s very insincere for you to still be wearing it."

 "Keep it," said Tam Lin.
 "It's only a stick."

 "Yes?" said a voice right next to her.
 She jumped.
-Tam Lin was sitting on a low tree branch, eating an apple and twirling her wedding ring around his finger.
+Tam Lin sat on a low tree branch, eating an apple and twirling her wedding ring around his finger.

 "Give that back!" she said.